Aman149/OneBanc-Assignment/README.md

 this is an assignment given by OneBanc during Placement Drive.

-This webpage is deployed at https://priceless-tesla-ac16bb.netlify.app/
+This webpage is deployed HERE(https://priceless-tesla-ac16bb.netlify.app/)